preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 Delete, Undo Changes and Publish
 ---------------------------------
-You can delete a Page Layout, undo tha changes you have made and publish the changes, by using the buttons at the top:
+You can delete a Page Layout, undo the changes you have made and publish the changes, by using the buttons at the top:

 .. image:: page-layout-delete2.png